I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlallocateextracreateparameterfromlookasidelist.md

 <p> </p>

 ## -remarks
-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546102">FsRtlInitExtraCreateParameterLookasideList</a> routine to initialize a paged or nonpaged pool lookaside list.
-Use the <b>FsRtlAllocateExtraCreateParameterFromLookasideList</b> routine to allocate an ECP context structure from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545989">FsRtlFreeExtraCreateParameter</a> routine to deallocate the ECP context structure.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545849">FsRtlDeleteExtraCreateParameterLookasideList</a> routine to free a lookaside list.</p>

-<p>Drivers must free all ECP context structures and lookaside lists they create before unloading.</p>

-<p>For more information about using lookaside lists with drivers, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546102">FsRtlInitExtraCreateParameterLookasideList</a> routine to initialize a paged or nonpaged pool lookaside list.
-Use the <b>FsRtlAllocateExtraCreateParameterFromLookasideList</b> routine to allocate an ECP context structure from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545989">FsRtlFreeExtraCreateParameter</a> routine to deallocate the ECP context structure.</p>
+<p>Use the <a href="..\ntifs\nf-ntifs-fsrtlinitextracreateparameterlookasidelist.md">FsRtlInitExtraCreateParameterLookasideList</a> routine to initialize a paged or nonpaged pool lookaside list.
+Use the <b>FsRtlAllocateExtraCreateParameterFromLookasideList</b> routine to allocate an ECP context structure from the lookaside list, and the <a href="..\ntifs\nf-ntifs-fsrtlfreeextracreateparameter.md">FsRtlFreeExtraCreateParameter</a> routine to deallocate the ECP context structure.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545849">FsRtlDeleteExtraCreateParameterLookasideList</a> routine to free a lookaside list.</p>
+<p>Use the <a href="..\ntifs\nf-ntifs-fsrtldeleteextracreateparameterlookasidelist.md">FsRtlDeleteExtraCreateParameterLookasideList</a> routine to free a lookaside list.</p>

 <p>Drivers must free all ECP context structures and lookaside lists they create before unloading.</p>